Import: Results

 • Normal "number change noise": if the event’s NumberType has no RaceNumber stock loaded, every row triggers a CONFLICT number-change report.
 This is operational data config, not an import error.

-• summary.imported = 0: almost always a participantIdMode mismatch — see Mode-Mismatch Risk (Outstanding #10).
+• summary.imported = 0: almost always a participantIdMode mismatch — see Mode-Mismatch Risk (resolved by US #771).
 Stop and investigate before re-running.

 See Import Operations Runbook for the full recovery procedures.